blackHatMonkey/RoboPhisher/docs/users_guide.rst

 --------------
 Dependencies
 --------------
-Wifiphisher currently has the following dependencies:
+RoboPhisher currently has the following dependencies:

 - PyRIC_
 - Blessings_